Atry/ReactToBindingHtml.scala/README.md

 ## Motivation

-The rendering process in React components are unpredictable, resulting in unnecessary reevaluation, and even worse, unexpected reevaluation of side effects if any.
+The rendering process in React components is unpredictable, resulting in unnecessary reevaluation and, even worse, unexpected reevaluation of side effects, if any.
 Precise data-binding in [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) is a fast and predictable alternative to React's repeatedly re-rendering approach.

 However, currently there are more third-party components in the React ecosystem than Binding.scala.
-It would be nice if a web developer could reuse React components while take the advantage from Binding.scala's precise data-binding.
+It would be nice if a web developer could reuse React components while taking advantage of Binding.scala's precise data-binding.
 This repository includes the following adapters for reusing React components in Binding.scala + html.scala web apps:

 - [ReactToBindingHtml](https://www.javadoc.io/page/com.yang-bo/reacttobindinghtml_sjs1_3/latest/com/yang_bo/ReactToBindingHtml.html) - an adapter for inserting React virtual DOM into an `@html` literal or an `html"..."` interpolation.
 - [BindingHtmlToReact](https://www.javadoc.io/page/com.yang-bo/bindinghtmltoreact_sjs1_3/latest/com/yang_bo/BindingHtmlToReact$.html) - an adapter for inserting an `@html` literal or an `html"..."` interpolation into a React component.